 How to Scale and Resize Objects in Adobe Illustrator

-Our design-focused tutorials are all about learning the "ins-and-outs" of the Adobe Creative Suite.
-Be sure to check back frequently, as we are always adding new design oriented content and posts.
+Our design-focused tutorials are all about learning the "ins and outs" of the Adobe Creative Suite.
+Be sure to check back frequently, as we constantly add new design-oriented content and posts.

 Is Your Label Art Print-Ready?

-You've done the research, created your product or service, and have made some really awesome labels or stickers for your business - hopefully with the help of our tutorials.
-Now you're ready to print, but you're not sure where to start.
-We know the process of printing your labels or stickers can be overwhelming.
-Dealing with the quote process, sending your files to print, waiting to hear back from sales people, and the agonizing wait of turnaround time.
+You've done the research, created your product or service, and made some awesome custom labels or stickers for your business—hopefully with the help of our tutorials.
+Now you're ready to print, but unsure where to start.

-Luckily for you, at LabelValue, you can skip all of that.
-With our online label tool InstaProof you can instantly quote, upload and order your labels.
-And when you place your order, you're instantly put into the production queue.
-No more waiting, or back and forth - just your labels, printed exactly the way you like them.
+With our online label tool, InstaProof, you can instantly quote, upload, and order your labels.
+You're instantly put into the production queue when you place your order.
+No more waiting or back-and-forth—just your labels, printed exactly how you like them.

 How Do I Scale and Resize Objects in Adobe Illustrator to a Specific Size?

-In this tutorial, we will be going over one of the basic functions of Adobe Illustrator - scaling an object, image or artwork to a specific size.
+This tutorial will cover how to resize and scale an object or image/artwork in Adobe Illustrator.
 Adobe Illustrator is a vector-based design software.
-Meaning you can infinitely scale vector artwork without any loss in quality or resolution.
+You can infinitely scale vector artwork without any loss in quality or resolution.

-This differs from raster-based artwork like images, as these are pixel based.
-Pixel-based objects degrade in quality as they are enlarged, because you are stretching each pixel.
-Vector objects are created by using 2D points connected by paths, lines and curves.
-Each of these points are then plotted along an X and Y axis, which allows for the infinite scaling of the object.
+Vector-based images differ from raster-based artwork like images, as these are pixel-based.
+Pixel-based objects lose quality when enlarged because each pixel gets stretched.
+Vector objects use 2D points linked by paths, lines, and curves.
+Each point is plotted along the X and Y axes, allowing for infinite scaling of the object.

-We will show you how to scale and resize objects in Illustrator proportionate to the ratio of the original object.
-When scaling objects, you want to avoid skewing, or changing the original width x height ratio - unless absolutely necessary, as this changes the look and overall shape of the object from the original size.
+We will show you how to scale and resize in Illustrator in proportion to the original object's width x height ratio.
+When scaling objects, you want to avoid skewing or changing the original width x height ratio—unless necessary—as this changes the look and overall shape of the object from its original size.

 Step 1: How to Resize or Scale Object in Adobe Illustrator

-STEP 1: It is important to note that Illustrator allows you to scale in a variety of units of measurement.
-In this tutorial we will be using inches, however you can also scale in whichever measurement best suits the project you are working on.
-To change your unit of measurement in Illustrator quickly, press CTRL + R (CMD + R on a Mac) to bring up your rulers tool.
-You will see it appear on the left and top side of your working area in Illustrator.
-To change the measurement, move your mouse over top of the ruler, and right click.
-Here you will see a pop-up appear of different units of measurement.
-Select your desired unit of measure, and now all your measurements will be in that unit.
-You can change this unit of measure at any time.
+STEP 1: It's important to note that Illustrator allows you to scale in a variety of units of measurement.
+In this tutorial, we will be using inches.
+However, you can also scale in whichever measurement best suits the project you are working on.
+For quick access to change the unit of measurement in Illustrator, you can use keyboard shortcuts like CTRL + R (CMD + R on a Mac) to open the rulers tool.

 Step 2: How to Resize or Scale Object in Adobe Illustrator